jeffswartz/poctestnetwork/README.md

 | Acceptable | > 50             | < 5%        |

 Note that you can calculate the audio bandwidth and packet loss based on the audio bytes received and audio packets received statistics provided by the API.
-See the sample app for code.
+See the sample apps for code.

 ## Sample code

-This repo includes sample code showing how to build a pre-call test using each of the OpenTok Client SDKs 2.6: Android, iOS and JavaScript.
+This repo includes sample code showing how to build a pre-call test using version 2.6 of each of the OpenTok client SDKs: Android, iOS, and JavaScript.
 Each sample shows how to determine the the appropriate audio and video settings to use in publishing a stream to an OpenTok session.
 To do this, each sample app publishes a test stream to the session and then uses the Network Stats API to check the quality of that stream.
 Based on the quality, the app determines what the client can successfully publish to the session:

 * The client can publish an audio-video stream at the specified resolution.